CEO and President, Uplift Solution

 Transforming Justice Conference Background

 The Transforming Justice Conference was founded in 2019 by Atif Bostic, Cathy Nerney, and Lauren Barrow to create a space for raising issues of injustice, inequality, and inequity with local, regional, and national leaders; whereas they are actively engaged in the collectively problem solving necessary to address them.
-Fostering a dialogue between leaders (elected and non-elected) and stakeholders (the community, practitioners, and the impacted) is a critical component of this platform.
+Fostering a dialogue between leaders and stakeholders is a critical component of this platform.
 We ensure the impacted are well represented and have a significant role and voice in the conference.
 Lastly, we walk away with actionable next steps.

 We hosted the inaugural event on November 15, 2019 at the Commonwealth Chateau at SugarLoaf in Chestnut Hill College.
 The event had more than 200 attendees that included: impacted individuals, law enforcement, social workers, nonprofit leaders, business leaders, law makers, and more.
 In its inaugural year the conferenced focused heavily on criminal justice.
 The speakers included the Mayor of Philadelphia, the District Attorney for Philadelphia, three State Representatives, the Commissioner of Prisons for Philadelphia, Executive Deputy Secretary of Corrections for the state of PA, General Counsel for Koch Industries, a juvenile lifer, two exonerated individuals, a mother who lost her child, three formerly incarcerated individual (not exonerated, not lifers, etc.), and more.

 Mark Holden serves as general counsel and senior vice president of Koch Industries, Inc. In addition, he serves as senior vice president of Stand Together, board member of Americans for Prosperity and Chairman of the Board of Americans for Prosperity Foundation, and is a long-time advocate for criminal justice reform.